cookiecaker/Lethal-Company-Sounds/README.md

 Feel free to give feedback on the sorting and where files should be moved if necessary.

+Huge thanks to Buttery Stancakes for help with organizing some of the last few files and explaining some things about unused or strange sounds.

 ### Ambient:
 Includes most files containing "ambient"/"ambience" as well as longer background noises meant for looping.
 Does not include shorter random background sounds or ambient music.